-Graham M. Valenta is an associate in the Houston office of Gibson, Dunn & Crutcher, where he currently practices with the firm’s Mergers and Acquisitions, Oil and Gas, and Energy and Infrastructure practice groups and serves as a member of the Associates Committee.
-Mr. Valenta represents oil and gas companies in upstream and midstream transactional matters, including acquisitions and divestitures of oil and gas assets and companies.
+Graham Valenta is an associate in the Houston office of Gibson, Dunn & Crutcher, where he currently practices with the firm’s Mergers and Acquisitions, Oil and Gas, Energy, and Private Equity practice groups and serves as a member of Gibson Dunn’s Associates Committee.
+Graham represents energy companies in a wide array of transactions, including complex acquisitions and divestitures of oil and gas assets and companies and innovative, large-scale carbon capture and sequestration projects.

 - Representation of Crestone Peak Resources in its consolidation with Civitas Resources, Inc., valued at approximately $4.5 billion;